 Corroserve specialise in pipelining and coating of the internals and externals of pipe spools of different lengths, nominal bore sizes and dimensions.
-The company has proven techniques which range from brush application, flood and drain pipe rolling rigs through proprietary down-pipe blasting and coating equipment.
+The company has proven techniques which range from brush application, flood and drain, pipe rolling rigs, through to proprietary down-pipe blasting and coating equipment.

 Our coatings and linings are in use worldwide, for the protection of pipelines in different service environments.
 This includes pipes which carry materials such oil and gas seawater, industrial effluent and potable water, for example.
 We provide advanced chemical and temperature resistance (up to 150oC immersed/240oC non-immersed), with our coating technology, as well as mechanical strength and robust performance with extremely low solvent emissions.